Villanova-AI/villanova_developers/docs/villanova09/tutorials/getting-started/openshift-install.md

 The remaining steps in this tutorial can be performed by a user with project-level access, rather than a cluster admin.

 ## Configure the Project
-1. (Optional) A ConfigMap can be used to modify the behavior of the Entando Operator.
-Refer to the [Entando Operator](../../tutorials/consume/entando-operator.md) page for more information.
+1. (Optional) A ConfigMap can be used to modify the behavior of the Villanova Operator.
+Refer to the [Villanova Operator](../../tutorials/consume/entando-operator.md) page for more information.

 2. Install the namespace-scoped custom resources

 <EntandoCode>curl -sLO "https://raw.githubusercontent.com/entando/entando-releases/{{ $site.themeConfig.entando.fixpack.v73 }}/dist/ge-1-1-6//namespace-scoped-deployment/namespace-resources.yaml"</EntandoCode>

-## Configure the Entando Application
+## Configure the Villanova Application
 1. Download the `entando-app.yaml` template

 <EntandoCode>curl -sLO "https://raw.githubusercontent.com/entando/entando-releases/{{ $site.themeConfig.entando.fixpack.v73 }}/dist/ge-1-1-6/samples/entando-app.yaml"</EntandoCode>